59th Street (Manhattan): History

 59th Street was created under the Commissioners' Plan of 1811 as one of the minor east-west streets across Manhattan.
-The "59th Street" name initially applied to the entirety of the street between the Hudson and East Rivers.
-The addresses on Central Park South follow those of what had been West 59th Street.

 The construction of Central Park in the 1860s and 1870s led to the development of upscale hotels, apartments, and other institutions on this section of 59th Street in the late 19th and early 20th centuries.
+The Spanish Flats, at Seventh Avenue, was the first such luxury apartment, having been built in 1883.
 The original Plaza Hotel, the Hawthorne, and the Navarro Flats were all developed in the 1880s and 1890s, though all were subsequently demolished.
 Even after a city zoning law was passed in 1885, banning residential structures over 80 ft tall, residential hotels and standard hotels continued to be developed on this part of West 59th Street, as they were exempted from the zoning codes.
 The three blocks of 59th Street bordering Central Park were renamed after the park in 1896.

 During the first two decades of the 20th century, the new Plaza Hotel, the old New York Athletic Club building, and Gainsborough Studios were built on Central Park South.
 This was followed by 100 Central Park South, a new New York Athletic Club building, Barbizon Plaza, Hampshire House, Essex House, Hotel St. Moritz, and 240 Central Park South between World Wars I and II.
+After World War II, an increasing number of stores opened on the south side of Central Park South, even though the corridor was restricted to residential usage.
+This prompted the New York City Planning Commission to consider rezoning that part of the street in early 1950.
+Following opposition from existing residents, the commission rejected the rezoning.

 Historically, West 59th Street ran from Ninth/Columbus Avenues to Columbus Circle as well.
 In 1954, that city block of 59th Street was decommissioned to make way for the New York Coliseum complex.
 The Coliseum, in turn, was demolished and replaced with Time Warner Center in the early 2000s.